pabloripoll/docker-wordpress-6-4-php-fpm/README.md

 ## About

-The objective of this repository is having a CaaS [Containers as a Service](https://www.ibm.com/topics/containers-as-a-service) to provide a start up application with the basic enviroment features to deploy a php service running with Nginx and PHP-FPM in a container for Wordpress and another container with a MySQL database to follow the best practices on an easy scenario to understand and modify at development requirements.
+The objective of this repository is having a CaaS [Containers as a Service](https://www.ibm.com/topics/containers-as-a-service) to provide a start up application with the basic enviroment features to deploy a php service running with Nginx and PHP-FPM in a container for Wordpress and another container with a MySQL database to follow the best practices on an easy scenario to understand and modify on development requirements.

-The configuration for the connection between container is as [Host Network](https://docs.docker.com/network/drivers/host/) on `eth0`, thus both containers do not share networking or bridge.
+The connection between container is as [Host Network](https://docs.docker.com/network/drivers/host/) on `eth0`, thus both containers do not share networking or bridge configuration.

-To access the containers as client it can be done through `localhost:${PORT}` but the connection between containers is through the `${HOSTNAME}:${PORT}`.
+As client end user both services can be accessed through `localhost:${PORT}` but the connection between containers is through the `${HOSTNAME}:${PORT}`.

 #### Containers on Windows systems